 There have been many changes to the mortgage rules over the last few years and the most recent change within the last month.
 These changes can affect your mortgage pre approval results.
-Also, if you have an older mortgage pre approval, some of the changes may make it no longer valid.
-With that, if you don’t have a pre approval in place already or some time has passed since your last mortgage pre approval in Ottawa, now is the time to get pre approved.
+Also, if you have an older mortgage pre approval, some of the changes may make your pre approval no longer valid.
+With that, if you don’t have a pre approval in place or some time has passed since your last mortgage pre approval in Ottawa, now is the time to get pre approved.

-Benchmark qualifying rate and your mortgage pre approval
+Benchmark qualifying rate and your mortgage pre approval in Ottawa

 For the benchmark rates, regardless of your actual rate, you are qualified on the benchmark rate.
 This is to protect mortgage applicants against possible future rate increases.